 With a Beautiful Bayside Setting, Good Medical Facilities, Outstanding Outdoor Recreation and a Lively Cultural Scene, Charming Traverse City, Michigan Beckons

 Cost of Living: Meets the National Average

 Majestic Grand Traverse Bay, part of Lake Michigan, is in northern Michigan.
-At its southern end, along West Bay and partly along East Bay, the idyllic waterfront city of Traverse City (population 15,500 with 145,000 in the surrounding area) makes its home.
+At its southern end, along West Bay and partly along East Bay, the idyllic waterfront city of Traverse City (population 16,000 with 145,000 in the surrounding area) makes its home.
 The Ottawa and Chippewa once hunted here, and French explorers traveled through the area in the 1700s.

 Historic properties, many in the Queen Anne style, are in good supply along Boardman Avenue and Washington Street.
 Late 19th-century mansions line Sixth Street, also known as "Silk Stocking Row," and include the 32-room house built in 1893 by Traverse City founder Perry Hannah.
 Single family home rental properties generally cater to vacationers, but there are a few apartment complexes.